-Look carefully at the top of the dramatic, finger-like rock formation, and you’ll see a tiny human silhouette.
+Look carefully at the top of this dramatic, finger-like rock formation, and you’ll see a tiny human silhouette.

 Enjoying dinner in Meteora, Greece, home to magnificent monasteries perched upon mountaintops, we were awed watching this rock climber reach the top of a formation called Adrachti, which translates to ‘spindle’ in Greek.
-Once he arrived at the summit, the climber admired the sunset for a time, before quickly descending.
+Once he arrived at the summit, the climber admired the sunset, and then he descended.

-An afternoon later, we would hike to the base of Adrachti, gaining an even greater appreciation for this climber’s great accomplishment.
-We pondered how much longer this odd formation will remain standing, and how it came to be formed.
+The next afternoon, when we hiked to the base of Adrachti, we gained an even greater appreciation for this climber’s great accomplishment.
+We also pondered how much longer this odd formation will remain standing, and how it came to be formed.

 Where in the World?